Be professionally qualified in just 3.5 years

 Professional recognition

-On successfully completing this course, you can apply for registration to practise as an optometrist in Australia.
-Deakin optometry has been awarded accreditations by the Optometry Board of Australia, following assessment by the Optometry Council of Australia and New Zealand (OCANZ).
-You will also be eligible to apply for registration to practise as an optometrist with the Australian Health Practitioner Regulation Agency (AHPRA), and to Medicare as a service provider.
+As a graduate from this course you will be eligible to apply for registration to practise as an optometrist with the Australian Health Practitioner Regulation Agency (AHPRA), and to Medicare as a service provider.
 This will enable you to pursue employment opportunities throughout Australia and New Zealand.

 Course learning outcomes